 Dianna T. Kenny, PhD, MA (Sch Couns) BA (Hons) ATCL DipEd MAPsS MAPA, is an academic, author, clinician, consultant psychologist and researcher.
 She is Professor of Psychology and Professor of Music at the University of Sydney, Australia.
 She was the founding director of the Australian Centre for Applied Research in Music Performance, at the Sydney Conservatorium of Music, University of Sydney.
-Dianna is the author of over 200 publications, and seven books, including:
+Dianna is the author of over 200 publications, including seven books, as follows :

 -Young Offenders on Community Orders: Health, Welfare and Criminogenic Needs (Sydney University Press, 2008) (with Paul Nelson),